How to File a Tennessee LLC Annual Report: Step-by-Step Guide (2025)

 Annual Report Deadline

-As mentioned above, filing the Annual report is a mandatory requirement even for an LLC.
-An LLC operating in Tennessee has to file the Annual report every year, on the first day of the fourth month, post their fiscal year-end with the Tennessee Secretary of State.
-So an LLC that has a fiscal year ending in December shall submit the report by the 1st of April.
+As mentioned above, filing the Annual Report is a mandatory requirement even for an LLC.
+An LLC operating in Tennessee has to file the Annual report every year, on the first day of the fourth month, and post its fiscal year-end with the Tennessee Secretary of State.
+So, an LLC that has a fiscal year ending in December shall submit the report by the 1st of April.

 Penalties for Non-filing or late filing